sogloarcadius/blog/app/blog/content/pyats/_index.en.md

 Cisco made available to developpers his internal network testing library for free.

-pyATS is a network device agnostic test and automation solution with building blocks to allow developpers to
+pyATS is a network device agnostic test and automation solution with building blocks to allow developpers to configure network devices, parse network devices commands output, run tests (reusable test cases like pytest/unittest).

-- Configure network devices
-- Parse network devices commands output
-- Run tests (reusable test cases like pytest/unittest)
-- etc...

 For more detail on what the library can do, please refer to the official documentation on Cisco DEVNET.